-

 (126)

-A 5 qt.
-French oven in an exclusive French blue color, made from durable enameled cast iron.
+A 5 qt. citron French oven made of durable enameled cast iron for even heat distribution and effortless cleaning.

 -